-Co-Chair of the Africa Europe Foundation Strategy Group on Energy and former Chief Executive Officer of Sustainable Energy for All
+Co-Chair of the Africa Europe Foundation Strategy Group on Energy and former CEO of Sustainable Energy for All

 Sheila Oparaocha has eighteen years of working experience in the gender and energy sector.
 Sheila is the International Coordinator and Programme Manager of the ENERGIA International Network on Gender and Sustainable Energy.
 She manages ENERGIA’s international programmes, planning, monitoring, reporting and liaising with ENERGIA’s donors.
 Sheila also provides technical support to ENERGIA’s activities on women entrepreneurship development, gender mainstreaming in energy programmes, international policy advocacy, research and evidence development, network building and knowledge management.
 Sheila co-chairs the Sustainable Development Goal 7 Technical Advisory Group that has been convened by UNDESA to review progress on SDG 7 and it interlinkages with other SDGs for the 2018 High level Political Forum.